 A thesis is a rigorous scholarly inquiry that requires the collection of original data and is presented in a traditional, formal, written format.
 It is informed by experience gained from the research apprenticeship.
 The guideline and deadlines for thesis submission are set by the University and administered by the University Dissertation and Thesis Service.

-Students who select the project option will also complete three electives (9 credits) approved by the advisor.
+Students who select the portfolio option will also complete three electives (9 credits) approved by the advisor.

 |Select 9 credits of electives||9|